-The paper and packaging protectors included POSF-based side-chain fluorinated polymers and phosphate diesters (Wang, Cousins, et al. 2013).
+The paper and packaging protectors included POSF-based side-chain fluorinated polymers and phosphate diesters (Wang et al. 2013).

 PFOA produced by 3M was primarily used as a fluoropolymer processing aid, with only about 3% of PFOA production used for other applications: mostly in antistatic coatings in medical films, with limited quantities used for electronics applications (for example, to create a humidity barrier on printed circuit boards and to coat precision bearings with silicone oil) (3M Company 2003).

 This phaseout applied only to 3M, and only to select PFAS.
-3M subsequently used (and reportedly continues to use) ECF to produce PBSF-based PFAS (for example, the four carbon PFSA: PFBS) (OECD 2013), (Wang, Cousins, et al. 2015)).
+3M subsequently used (and reportedly continues to use) ECF to produce PBSF-based PFAS (for example, the four carbon PFSA: PFBS) (OECD 2013; Wang et al. 2015).
 Any new manufacture and/or import of the PFAS phased out by 3M requires USEPA review based on the Significant New Use Rules (SNURs) described in Section 2.4.2.
-Based on the 2012 Chemical Data Reporting effort, no company reported manufacture or import of PFOS into the United States (reporting was required for quantities greater than 25,000 pounds) (USEPA 2018a).
+Based on the 2012 Chemical Data Reporting effort, no company reported manufacture or import of PFOS into the United States (reporting was required for quantities greater than 25,000 pounds) (USEPA 2018).

-When 3M stopped producing PFOA in the early 2000s, it is reported that the manufacture of PFOA was continued by other domestic producers using fluorotelomerization (USEPA 2003b).
-Domestic PFOA production was later phased out by the eight major domestic producers as described in Section 2.4.3.
+When 3M stopped producing PFOA in the early 2000s, it is reported that the manufacture of PFOA was continued by other domestic and international producers using fluorotelomerization (USEPA 2003; Wang et al. 2014).
+Domestic PFOA production was later phased out by the eight major domestic producers, as described in Section 2.4.3.
 Global production is summarized in Section 2.4.4 and Section 2.4.5.